A.S. Degree Program

 To obtain employment in the State of California, the following is required:

-a.
 Successfully pass the Certified Respiratory Therapist (CRT) examination given by the National Board for Respiratory Care (NBRC).

-c.
 Apply and meet requirements for the Respiratory Care Board for the State of California for licensure.

 d.
 Complete the post graduate Commission on Accreditation for Respiratory Care (CoARC) survey.